/ tool-comparisons / Drizzle vs Turso for Solo Developers

 Turso is a distributed database platform built on libSQL, a fork of SQLite.
 The core idea is that SQLite is fast, reliable, and simple, but it does not work well when you need multiple clients or edge locations accessing the same database.
 Turso solves this by giving you a hosted libSQL database that replicates across edge locations worldwide.

-For solo developers, Turso's free tier is generous: 500 databases, 9 GB total storage, and 25 million row reads per month.
-That is enough to run multiple projects without spending anything.
+For solo developers, Turso's free tier is genuinely generous.
+As of May 2026 it covers 100 databases, 5 GB of total storage, 500 million row reads per month, and 10 million row writes per month, with no cold starts.
+That is enough to run a handful of real projects without spending anything.
 The per-database model also works well for multi-tenant architectures where each customer gets their own database.

 Turso supports embedded replicas, where a copy of your database lives inside your application.
 Reads hit the local replica (microsecond latency), and writes sync to the primary.
 For read-heavy applications, this is a significant performance advantage.